Fulfillment Warehouse Vs. FBA

 With Amazon’s FBA service, returning a product is easy.
 Once consumers understand how convenient it is to return an item to Amazon, sellers may experience higher return rates.

 Is Amazon a 3PL?

 Amazon is more than just an online retailer; it can be a reliable partner for third party logistics.
-Amazon provides everything from shipping to warehousing to inventory management, which means that small companies can rely on them for an entire supply chain.
+Amazon provides everything from shipping to warehousing to inventory management, which means that small companies can rely on them for an entire fulfillment center.